-Preferences aren’t the only thing that defines the 16 MBTI types.
+Preferences aren’t the only thing that defines the 16 personality types.
 In addition to the eight preferences, each personality type engages the world through eight cognitive functions.
 Each Function is directed either outward toward people and surroundings (Extroverted) or inward toward a person’s thoughts (Introverted).
-In this article, we will dive deep into the essence of the MBTI cognitive functions, as well as the importance behind the functions stack (the order that they follow per personality type).
+In this article, we will dive deep into the essence of cognitive functions, as well as the importance behind the functions stack (the order that they follow per personality type).

 What are Cognitive Functions?

 Simply put, cognitive functions are modes of processing information and making decisions.
-Each of the 16 MBTI types has four of the eight cognitive functions, which are ordered in a specific way unique to each type.
+Each of the 16 personality types has four of the eight cognitive functions, which are ordered in a specific way unique to each type.
 By knowing the functions that are associated with each personality type, as well as the meaning behind their order, you can paint a clearer picture of your own type, as well as anyone else’s.

 The eight cognitive functions are divided into two categories: four are extroverted and four are introverted.
 Your personality preferences toward Introversion or Extroversion don’t solely determine the cognitive functions designated for your type, as each person has two functions of a kind.
 However, introverts will be more inclined to use their introverted functions, and extroverts will be more inclined to use their extroverted functions.